 Part 'three' only carries the value of edit when the second part carries the id of an object.
 The presence of edit triggers a workflow for editing the object instead of viewing it.
 For example when you load the URL https://example.com/work/requests/214625/edit, the value of the first part one = requests and requests is set as the value of the work sub menu custom state

 current.
 Then the value of the second part two = 214625.
 This is used to search and fetch the request but because three = edit the fetched request is passed to a triggered workflow for editing the request object.

-How this works is when the page is loaded the URL's path is split with a JS call and each part is used to fetch a different thing and set a different state.
-In this implementation there are 3 major parts namely organisation, main and sub.
+When the page is loaded the URL's path is split with a JS call and each part is used to fetch a different thing and set a different state.
+In this implementation there are 3 major parts namely organization, main and sub.

 In a URL https://example.com/customer-centre/org/main/sub

-org is the username or the organisation.
-The organisation with that username is searched and set as a state on the page when it is loaded.
+org is the username or the organization.
+The organization with that username is searched and set as a state on the page when it is loaded.

 main can either be one of requests, quotes, jobs or invoices.
 It can also be login or confirmation when the customer is not logged in.